openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 Summary
 *******

-This ADR describes a migration path and simplified repository organization for the frontend-app-* repositories that is compatible with the shell provided by frontend-base as well as module federation and frontend projects.
+This ADR describes a migration path and simplified repository organization for the frontend-app-* repositories that is compatible with the shell provided by frontend-base, module federation, and frontend projects.

 Context
 *******